Ainara12/Pands-project/README.md

 **6. Machine learning approach:**

 Following this tutorial : https://www.youtube.com/watch?v=Y17Y_8RK6pc
-I experimented with machine learning using the *sklearn* module available in Python to make a prediction of which one would be the iris species depending on their features size.
+I experimented with machine learning using the *sklearn* module available in Python to make a prediction of which one would be the iris species depending on their features size.I have added this analysis as a separate program which I named "machinelearning.py" as a different approach to analyse this data set and use it to predict results.
+The code is available in this repository as [machinelearning.py](https://github.com/Ainara12/Pands-project/blob/master/machinelearning.py).

 See below the process I followed to apply this model to the dataset.

 1. First I imported *sklearn library* and loaded *iris dataset* which is included in this library.